What to expect from Dale Carnegie Digital Webinars, Workshops, and Seminars

 Microsoft Internet Explorer 8, 9, 10, Mozilla Firefox 2.x or 3.x, Chrome

 500MHz PowerPC® G3 or faster; 1.83GHz Intel Core™ Duo or faster processor

 Mac OS X 10.4-10.6 or 10.7.2 (Intel); Mac OS X 10.4 (PowerPC)

 Mozilla Firefox 2, 3 or later; Apple Safari 2x or later, Chrome

 What are the transfer and cancellation policies?

 Transfer Policy: A registrant may transfer once without a transfer fee.
 Any additional transfers may be subject to a transfer fee.

 Cancellation Policy: Dale Carnegie Digital will give you a complete refund if you cancel up to two weeks before your Live Online webinar, workshop or seminar begins.
 Please note, however, that cancellations received less than two weeks before the Live Online webinar, workshop or seminar begins may be subject to a service charge.
-In fairness to all attendees, confirmed participants who do not attend their scheduled session forfeit the right to a refund, but will be allowed 90 days from session date, to contact Dale Carnegie Digital to transfer in to another course session date based on availability.
+In fairness to all attendees, confirmed participants who do not attend their scheduled sessions are liable for the entire fee.
 Dale Carnegie Digital reserves the right to cancel any of its programs.

 Have questions not covered above?